rsvihladremio/dremio-diagnostic-collector/README.md

   ddc [command]

 Available Commands:
-  completion    Generate the autocompletion script for the specified shell help          Help about any command local-collect retrieves all the dremio logs and diagnostics for the local node and saves the results in a compatible format for Dremio support
+  awselogs      Log only collect of AWSE from the coordinator node completion    Generate the autocompletion script for the specified shell help          Help about any command local-collect retrieves all the dremio logs and diagnostics for the local node and saves the results in a compatible format for Dremio support